Skip to main content

 28 mentions Positive Neutral Negative

-The game's optimization is widely criticized, with users reporting severe performance issues, including significant frame rate drops and high GPU usage in the main menu compared to in-game.
-Many players recommend turning off certain features, like the shoulder camera, to improve performance, but overall, the game struggles to run smoothly even on high-end systems.
-Despite its engaging gameplay, the poor optimization detracts from the experience, making it difficult for players to enjoy without constant adjustments to settings.
+The game's optimization is widely criticized, with users reporting severe performance issues, including significant frame rate drops and high GPU usage in the main menu that plummets during gameplay.
+Many players recommend turning off certain features, like the shoulder camera, to improve performance, but even at lower settings, the game struggles to maintain playable frame rates.
+Overall, the optimization is considered a major flaw, detracting from the overall experience despite the game's potential.

 • “Each board is like a little puzzle you have to solve to optimize your performance.”